EDUCBA

 Example #3 – Using TRUE & FALSE in SUMPRODUCT with Criteria

-In this example, we will learn how to apply SUMPRODUCT to get the specific criteria-based data.
+This example will teach us how to apply SUMPRODUCT to get specific criteria-based data.

 Consider the below example, which shows the employee database with their EmpID, Name, Designation, KRA, and Monthly Salary.